Chapter 2 - Tests, loops and functions#

 Some additional remarks about while-loops:

-• The variables used in the expression must be defined BEFORE the while loop, so you can use it to enter the loop.
+• The variables used in the expression must be defined BEFORE the while-loop.

 • At least one variable used in expression must change inside the while loop, or you will never exit the loop.